• Skip to primary navigation

 • Divide your attention: Find someone else to give your attention to.
 If it’s you they’re interested in, they will demand an exclusive relationship.
 If it’s your money, they might stick around if they continue to have access to your funds.

 Everybody likes nice things, and everyone appreciates gifts.
-But to a gold digger, gifts and money are the only thing.
+But to a gold digger, gifts and money are the only things.
 Knowing how to identify and how to deal with a gold digger can protect your finances and your future.

 Read More